RagnarB83/ash-documentation/docs/setup.rst

 ***************************************************************

 If you are impatient and want to get ASH going immediately without all features enabled.
-Make sure you have a suitable Python interpreter available, ideally in a conda environemnt (see above).
+Make sure you have a suitable Python interpreter available, ideally in a conda/mamba environment (see above).
+For OpenMM functionality, you need to install OpenMM via conda/mamba.
+See below.

 Option1 : Install ASH via pip (recommended):
 This will also add the Numpy and geometric dependency.

 .. code-block:: shell

-    #Install ASH using pip (default main branch)
+    #Install ASH using pip (default main branch).
+Approx. X MB of packages
     pip install git+https://github.com/RagnarB83/ash.git
-    #Install the NEW (development) branch of ASH
+    #Install the NEW (development) branch of ASH.
+Approx. X MB of packages
     pip install git+https://github.com/RagnarB83/ash.git@NEW

 Option 2 (mostly if you want to help develop ASH): Download ASH from Github and set PYTHONPATH.